cube-drone/rt0/players-guide/src/player/combat.md

 * The player discards all cards on all of their Abilities, including The Tower, then shuffles the discard pile back into their deck and ends their turn.
 * The Tower is a reset - at the end of the Tower turn, the player should have a full deck.

+### Foolishness
+* Only add this to your abilities if you have the 'foolish' trait.
+* Every turn in which you draw Minor Arcana, you must discard your lowest Minor Arcana card.

 ### Movement
 * Place any card on Movement.
 * When there are two cards on Movement, discard them and move 1 zone.